alexandrebarsacq/alexandrebarsacq.github.io/_posts/2019-04-27-building-an-inner-tent.markdown

 ## Designing the shelter
 ### Starting the project

 I started this project by reading as much as I could, finding similar projects, educating myself on this whole new activity.
 Good information sources were the BackPacking Light (BPL) forum and website.
 I also found interesting information on the myog subreddit.
 Finally, random googling brought me to interesting websites.
-I tried to keep track of the interesting links I found through the project, you can find the list at the end of the article in the reference section TODO ADD LINK.
+I tried to keep track of the interesting links I found through the project, I used [BulletNotes](https://bulletnotes.io/) to try to keep things organized.
+An export of my notes is available on [github](https://github.com/alexandrebarsacq/nettent).

 ### Requirements
 Honestly, requirements could be summarized as « be the same as a MDL bug bivy 2 ».
 It boils down to :